abhinavthula/api-test/README.md

 At the first insertion in a collection, it will be cleared.
 This is important to make every test isolated.
 You may refer to this object by its _docName_.

-The syntax for _docDescription_ is described at bellow
+The syntax for _docDescription_ is described bellow

 #### Clearing collections
 The syntax is simply: